 If you’re obsessed with shock you learned how to appreciate every second and feeling that takes you to the shock zone.

-Some enthusiasts go as far as theming their houses, by means of furniture, art, and similar items, with interior designs, informed by shock and horror sensibilities.
+Some enthusiasts go as far as theming their houses, by means of furniture, art, and similar items, with interior designs, informed by horror genre sensibilities.

 There are also those that may not give much importance to theming but take pride in being collectors and being recognized as such, showing others their collections.

-These kinds of living with horror and loving shock, and other close-related styles, branch out into a lot of different departments that make a spooky daily life possible.
+These kinds of living with horror, and loving other close-related styles, branch out into a lot of different departments that make a spooky daily life possible.